StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 On May 2, 2024 I add this next info since from this moment, users following this guide were copying literally what I was doing instead of trying to understand the guide and the explanation.

+So ...
 Let's go back to the screenshot again:

 ![image](https://i.imgur.com/cCPcWvW.png)